Calculus of Variations, Hamilton's stationary action

 The case represented in the interactive diagram below is the case of an object thrown vertically upward, subject to a force such that the potential increases with the cube of the height.

 Of course, a case with a potential that increases with the cube of the height is unlikely to actually occur.
-I selected that potential because the diagram that it produces is particularly well suited to showcase Hamilton's stationary action.
+The reason for implementing that potential function: the diagram that it produces is particularly well suited to exposition of Hamilton's stationary action.

-The interactive diagram consists of three subpanels with a sequence of displays.
+The interactive display as a whole consists of three subpanels with a sequence of diagrams.

 First diagram: the axes are labeled 'time' and 'height'